waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 ## Stage 2: Creating a Docking Station via Unit Tests

-So how would you deal with with error?
+So how did you try to deal with the error we saw at the end of stage 1?
+Here it is again:

 ```sh
 → rake